wacncontent/CustomizeTool/removeCommentOutput/articles/best-practices-resource-manager-examples.md

 Another consideration is an evaluation of the SQL Server capability scoped solution template to identify if it currently creates certain resources itself vs. allowing you to “Bring Your Own Resources.”
 In a “Bring Your Own Resources” (BYOR) model, the capability scoped solution template would allow your template to re-use previously existing resources, with the typical examples being a storage account, virtual network or an availability set.
-If a BYOR approach doesn’t exist in your capability scoped template, you can alter it using the approach defined earlier in this document for optional resource templates.
+If a BYOR approach doesn't exist in your capability scoped template, you can alter it using the approach defined earlier in this document for optional resource templates.
 In this case, your end-to-end solution scoped template would have a shared resource template with these common resources, and the capability scoped template would be extended to support these resources as optional.
 This creates a better capability scoped solution template as it now can be used independently or part of a composition.